yanzhang0/TMFinder/README.md

 TMFinder
 ========

-This is the Temporal Motif Finder in https://github.com/lkovanen/TMFinder, with compling errors fixed.
+This is the Temporal Motif Finder in https://github.com/lkovanen/TMFinder, with compiling errors fixed.
 Now it is compatible with  the lastest version of lcelib in https://github.com/CxAalto/lcelib/tree/master/containers.